*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Among a lot of gamers, a pinball game’s visual and auditory stimulation can be a “make or break” concept.
 Unfortunately, most virtual pinball machines tend to fall short on this level as well.
 Here’s why:

 - Gaming consoles don’t always have the best sound.
 Traditional pinball machines had great speakers that would blast out music, make pops, and also chime when balls hit the bumpers.
-If you’re playing pinball on your computer or cellphone, the sound quality might not be as good.
+If you’re playing pinball on your computer, cellphone, or a virtual machine the stereo sound quality likely won’t be as good.

 - Virtual machines might not have the same type of mechanical-style displays.
 Most (but not all) virtual pinball games are relatively simple and don’t have many drastic moves in terms of moving parts.
 Traditional games, on the other hand, might have spinning centerpieces, cool visual effects that happen during a major milestone, and similar perks.

 - However, virtual machines also have a greater propensity for striking graphics.
-Though traditional pinball machines can be visually stunning, they can’t suddenly pause the game to show a cool five-second movie on the game table.
+Though traditional pinball machines can have visually stunning artwork, they can’t suddenly pause the game to show a cool five-second movie on the game table.
 You need a screen for that.
 If you love movie-style interludes, virtual machines are great.

 - You can also control the volume on a virtual machine.
 Not everyone likes the loudness of a traditional machine.
 Some people find it to be overstimulating or distracting.
 One of the perks of virtual gaming is that controlling sound levels is way easier, which can make the game more accessible.
 Some of the traditional machines have volume controls on them but not all of them.